Kea – a less-known Greek island with deep blue sea and much history

 It is a unique island just an hour from the port of Lavrio (a nice little port on the southern part of the Attika peninsula, 40 km from Athens and 7 km from Sounion).

-The island’s capital Ioulida – a picturesque place built on the side of a hill.
+The island’s capital Ioulida – a picturesque village built on the side of a hill.
 You will love this traditional Greek island village, with romantic, small streets.

 How to get to Kea?

 You can visit Kea with fast boats from the port of Lavrio.
 To get to Lavrio from Athens you either need to get a taxi or rent a car.
-Renting a car on the Athens coast is quite easy and budget friendly.
+Read our tips below on options:

 A very special experience – sailing from Lavrio to Kea with the most experience captain of the Aegean sea!